vitekzkytek/PythonDataIES/README.md

-# Data Processing in Python Course (IES)
+# Data Processing in Python (IES)
 The course site for the Data Processing in Python from [IES](http://ies.fsv.cuni.cz/).

 # Course description
-The aim of the course is to provide the students with hands-on experience with the data-manipulation techniques in Python, with special emphasis on standard libraries such as *Pandas*, *Numpy* or *Matplotlib* and also collecting web data with *requests* and *BeatifiulSoup*.
+The aim of the course is to provide a hands-on experience with the data-manipulation techniques in Python.
+The special emphasis is put on standard libraries such as *Pandas*, *Numpy* or *Matplotlib* and also collecting web data with *requests* and *BeatifiulSoup*.
 The students will also be guided through the modern social-coding and open-source technologies such as *GitHub*, *Jupyter* and *Open Data*.

 The students will gain their experience using the data from the IES website and subject evaluation protocols (?).